Tax Management India. Com

 X X X X Extracts X X X X

-..... he Opposite Party, however, Opposite Party has issued summon under section 50 of the Act upon Mr. Pramod Kumar Fatepuria, Senior General Manager (Logistic) of the petitioner which was not received by Mr. Fatepuria and having knowledge Mr. Fatepuria responded summon on the e.mail seeking additional time to appear before the Opposite Party.
+..... er, Opposite Party has issued summon under section 50 of the Act upon Mr. Pramod Kumar Fatepuria, Senior General Manager (Logistic) of the petitioner which was not received by Mr. Fatepuria and having knowledge Mr. Fatepuria responded summon on the e.mail seeking additional time to appear before the Opposite Party.
 Mr. Fatepuria appeared in the Office of the Opposite Party on 06.01.2021 and Mr. Fatepuria was arrested by the Opposite Party and was granted its custody to the learned District and Special Judge-cum-Special Judge, E.D., Patna in connection with Special Trial No.PMLA 01/2021 under section 3 and 4 of the Act arraying the petitioner as an accused no.1 and Promod Kumar Fatepuria as accused no.2.
 He submitted that Patna was not the territorial jurisdiction for filing the same and only to binding nature of the judgment passed by this Court in Krishnanand Tripathi case (supra) that has been filed.
 As the entire subject matter are in the State of Jharkhand the petitioner filed a Criminal Writ No.21445/2021 before the Hon'ble Patna High Court on 24.01.2021 seeking quashing of the Patna E.D.
-Complaint along with quashing of all proceeding on the ground .....
+Complaint along with quashing of all proceeding on the ground of lack of territorial .....

 X X X X Extracts X X X X